 GeneCards Summary for DAZ1 Gene

 DAZ1 (Deleted In Azoospermia 1) is a Protein Coding gene.
-Diseases associated with DAZ1 include azoospermia and y chromosome infertility.
+Diseases associated with DAZ1 include azoospermia and partial deletion of y.
 Among its related pathways are Translational Control.
 GO annotations related to this gene include RNA binding and translation activator activity.
 An important paralog of this gene is DAZL.

 UniProtKB/Swiss-Prot for DAZ1 Gene

 RNA-binding protein that plays an essential role in spermatogenesis.
 May act by binding to the 3-UTR of mRNAs and regulating their translation.
 Promotes germ-cell progression to meiosis and formation of haploid germ cells.